 - Undertake four weeks of work experience to complement your formal studies.

 - Study the design process and develop your design skills in a range of different projects, allowing you to bring your ideas to life.

 - Learn about materials, processing and manufacturing methods used in industry.

 - Learn to use computer aided design applications and use them to model and test your ideas.

-- Acquire skills and knowledge in electronics, including circuit theory and designing and manufacturing your own printed circuit boards.
+Acquire skills and knowledge in circuit theory by designing and manufacturing your own printed circuit boards.

 Minimum entry requirements